needsupport/ios-weather-dashboard/README.md

 - Location services have multiple fallback mechanisms for reliable operation
 - Widget extension shares code with main app to reduce duplication

-### Testing Considerations
-- Current test coverage is approximately 65%
-- Need more UI tests for critical user flows
-- Cache expiration logic should have dedicated tests
-- Consider implementing snapshot tests for UI components

 ### Future Technical Debt Concerns
 - The current UserDefaults-based cache won't scale well with increased data volume
 - Some SwiftUI views exceed 300 lines and should be refactored into smaller components
 - Chart rendering code has performance issues on older devices with large datasets
 - Weather API response mapping has some duplication that should be abstracted

-### Recommendations for Next Sprint
-1. Prioritize CoreData migration for the caching system
-2. Implement UI tests for critical user flows
-3. Improve error messaging for better user experience
-4. Optimize chart rendering for performance on older devices
-5. Implement background refresh capability for up-to-date widgets

 ## Contributing